angryronald/currency-convertor/ReadMe.md

 ## Heroku
 1. The service also can be accessed in https://polar-ocean-02943.herokuapp.com/v1/csrf

+### Deploying to heroku
-2. Deploying by running heroku deploy:jar currency/target/currency-1.0-SNAPSHOT-jar-with-dependencies.jar
+1. heroku deploy:jar currency/target/currency-1.0-SNAPSHOT-jar-with-dependencies.jar
+2. using procfile and git push heroku master